castai/docs/docs/guides/external-clusters.md

               value: "staging-example" # your eks cluster name
 ```

+## Spot nodes are displayed as On-demand in your cluster's Available Savings page

 The CAST AI agent requires read-only permissions, so the default `AmazonEC2ReadOnlyAccess` is enough.
 Provide AWS API access by adding these variables to the CAST AI Agent secret:

 ```text